JabRef/user-documentation/en/collect/add-entry-using-an-id.md

 ID search is carried out using the Cryptology ePrint ID.

+### JSTOR

+Jstor is a digital library of academic content in many disciplines.
+ID search is carried out using either the [stable url](https://support.jstor.org/hc/en-us/articles/115004872507-Citation-Management-Permanently-Linking-to-Content-on-JSTOR) or a DOI.

 ### Library of congress

 The Library of Congress is the research library that officially serves the United States Congress and is the _de facto_ national library of the United States \([wikipedia](https://en.wikipedia.org/wiki/Library_of_Congress)\).